utkarshg6/helpful/Redux.md

 ```javascript
 // Sync Initial State
 const initialState = {
   numOfCakes: 10,
   numOfIceCreams: 20,
 };

 // Async Initial State
 const initialState = {
   loading: false,
   users: [],
   error: "",
 };
 ```

+### Sync vs Async Actions

+Sync =>

+- As soon as the action was dispatched, the state is updated.

+- Example, `buyCake()`, `buyIceCream()`

+Async => - We wait for a task to be completed before dispatching our actions. - Example, Asynchronous API Calls to fetch data from an end point and use that data in your application.

 ### Reducer Functions (Sync vs Async)